 Nagging and pushing and prodding only leads to more nagging and pushing and prodding.
 As you step back, just notice how things deteriorate as the months go by.

 Many parents find this difficult to do.
-It FEELS like you are doing something, when you try to PUSH the kids along their daily routines.
+It FEELS like you are doing something when you try to PUSH the kids along their daily routines.
 You end up working harder at their daily routine than they are…and this is a very bad habit.
 Please stop.
 Instead, trust the leverage you have in place, and now be patient and…

 4. Require their best effort every day.

-Only believe the work is done, after you see it and inspect it.
+Only believe the work is done after you see it and inspect it.
 Hold them accountable to doing their best, but without lectures or repeated messages about doing their best.
 Instead, inspect the work, and either approve it because they clearly put their best effort forward or disapprove because they didn’t.
 This is how you hold them accountable to doing their best.
 And of course, …

 5. Habits take time.
 Be patient.

 Good study habits are like any other habit – they must be learned.
 It’s natural for them to try to cheat the system and find ways to make their job easier.
 Let them!
 Just don’t be upset.
 Instead, stick to the system and allow for learning.
-It doesn’t happen overnight, but will evolve in a matter of weeks if you stick to the game plan.
-Patient and persistence, with a good parenting system, will create habits that serve your children and make your peaceful and loving.
+It doesn’t happen overnight but will evolve in a matter of weeks if you stick to the game plan.
+Patient and persistence, with a good parenting system, will create habits that serve your children and make them peaceful and loving.